userdigitaldevil/SorboNexus/README.md

 You'll find a wealth of useful resources: cover letter templates, detailed information on course units, guides for assembling your applications, and practical advice for every stage of your studies.

-You'll also discover feedback and testimonials from students about the bachelor's and master's programs you're interested in, as well as stories from students who have succeeded in competitive exams like GEI-UNIV (parallel admissions), oral exams, and admissions to prestigious schools (in France and internationally) such as Polytechnique, ENS, Princeton, CentraleSupélec, Télécom, Dauphine, Sorbonne, Paris-Saclay, and many more.
+You'll also discover feedback, testimonials and insights from students about the bachelor's and master's programs you're interested in, as well as stories from students who have succeeded in competitive exams like GEI-UNIV (parallel admissions), oral exams, and admissions to prestigious universities in France and internationally.

-The site also offers school profiles, tips for applying abroad, CV examples, and interview advice.
+The site also offers school profiles, tips for applying abroad and CV examples.

-The site is still under development, but you can already create your account, personalize your profile, and help enrich the knowledge base to support future generations.

 [Explore, share, and help grow the community!]